AutismoTrashbin2012/steamidgrab/readme.md

 what it do?

-it grab all steamids from a public steam profile
+it grab all owned appids from a public steam profile

 how to use premium grabber: